Hubert Gough: 26 March

 By 26 March Gough had received a British infantry division from Italy, as well as three Australian and one New Zealand Divisions.
 Maxse was maintaining his place in the line, despite pressure from the French to join them in retreating south-westwards.
 Gough had to send a messenger, Paul Maze, to Humbert's headquarters, with orders to get back XVIII Corps artillery which had been lent temporarily to the French, with orders not to leave until he had obtained written orders for its return.
 Gough spent much of the afternoon with Watts, whose sector was also being strongly attacked.
-Gough returned to his headquarters, now moved back from Villers-Bretonneux to Dury, for a meeting with Foch (who was also establishing his own headquarters at Dury) and Weygand at 4 pm.
+Gough returned to his headquarters, now moved back from Villers-Bretonneux to Dury, for a meeting with Foch (who was also establishing his own headquarters at Dury) and Maxime Weygand at 4 pm.
 Speaking in French, Foch demanded to know why Gough was not in the front line himself, why Fifth Army was falling back, and why there was no defence as at First Ypres in 1914.
 Gough thought him "peremptory, rude and excited", but such a manner was common in French generals, whose subordinates also sometimes answered back in similar vein.
 Gough telephoned Haig to complain, adding that French troops were falling back at a much faster rate than his own.
 Haig recorded that Gough complained that Foch had been "most impertinent" to him.
 After meeting with Gough, Foch saw Fayolle (Reserve Army Group commander) and was rather more civil to him.

 At 5 pm, after the Doullens conference, Haig met Milner and Wilson – he recorded that he told them that no matter what opinion at home might think, or what Foch had just said, he thought Gough "had dealt with a most difficult situation very well.
 He had never lost his head, was always cheery and fought hard."

 On the evening of 26 March Gough telephoned Lawrence to say that the Germans were weakening and often falling back in the face of local counterattacks, and that with three fresh divisions (he had in reserve only two composite battalions and a Canadian motor machine-gun battery, which he had had to send to Watts' sector) he could push them back to the Somme.
 He recorded that "Lawrence laughed and said it was good to hear that we had plenty of fight still left, though no reinforcements at the moment could be sent."
 In fact Byng's Third Army had been prioritised for reinforcements, and had been sent seven divisions since 22 March.